graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 > use this API but we do not encourage this.

-The goal of this [change](https://github.com/graphql-dotnet/graphql-dotnet/pull/3237) was to simplify APIs and guide developer with well-discovered APIs.
+The goal of this [change](https://github.com/graphql-dotnet/graphql-dotnet/pull/3237) was to simplify APIs and guide developers with well-discovered APIs.

 You will need to change a way of setting fields on your graph types.
 Instead of many `FieldXXX` overloads start configuring your field with one of the `Field` methods defined on `ComplexGraphType`.